ryanlrappa/film-profit-prediction/README.md

 4. Save and deploy the model(s)
         4.1 ...

 ---------------
 ### **Possible extensions of the project:**

-Time allowing, I might try to improve results by incorprating/modeling more features, such as:
+Time allowing, I might try to improve results by collecting more data via web scraping or other sources, and considering more variables like:

-- Film posters (perhaps there are certain kinds of posters that are more appealing than others)
+- Posters and trailers
-- Film scripts, descriptions, and/or keywords (experience suggests that premise, plot, character arcs, etc matter)
+- Scripts, plot descriptions, and/or keywords
-- Data on marketing strategy such as budget, channels, number+locations of theaters film was released in
+- Marketing budget, channels, number and geography of theaters film was released in
-- Additional revenue: video, streaming, merchandise, etc (within the first year or two after release)
+- Ancillary revenues: video, streaming, merchandise, etc.
-- Data on contemporaneous piracy

-I would also try to gather much more data, possibly via web scaping, because The Movie Database only has reliable budget and revenue data for a few thousand films.
-And I'd like to experiment more with deep learning approaches, e.g. neural nets.

-**Another thing to note:** if the film industry shifts away from theatrial releases in a major way, toward substantially more straight-to-streaming releases, subsequent iterations of this project must rely on more comprehensive revenue data – not just global box office – in order to approximate film profitability (if such data is available).
+- Piracy